Freiberg Germany Temple: Expansion and renovation

-After the temple's dedication, the grounds—nicknamed "Temple Square"—became a popular site for local non-LDS newlyweds' wedding photos.
+After the temple's dedication, the grounds—nicknamed "Temple Square" referencing the Utah church center of the same name—became a popular site for local non-LDS newlyweds' wedding photos.
 Latter-day Saints popularly attribute a hastened fall of the communist regime, and the Freiberg area's prosperity in relatively poor eastern Germany, to the temple's presence and influence on the country.
 After the reunification of Germany on October 3, 1990, the Freiberg and Frankfurt temples made it the second country, after Canada, outside of the United States to have more than one.

 The temple received badly needed air conditioning in 1994.
 Renovations began in 2001 which nearly doubled the square footage to 14125 sqft and added 12 oxen to support the baptismal font, a waiting room for those not able to enter the temple, a matron and brides room, as well as an office for the temple president.
-On December 20, 2001 an angel Moroni statue was placed on top of the temple.
-A second open house was held August 17-31, 2002.
+On December 20, 2001, an angel Moroni statue was placed on top of the temple.
+A second open house was held August 17–31, 2002.
 After renovations, Gordon B. Hinckley rededicated the temple on September 7, 2002.
 Although when dedicated the temple was originally open only to East German church members, it now also serves those in Poland, the Czech Republic, Slovakia, and Hungary, and, before the Kyiv Ukraine Temple's 2010 dedication, Russia and Ukraine.

 Beginning February 9, 2015, the temple closed for renovations that were originally anticipated to take approximately 15 months.
-On January 21, 2016, the church announced that a public open house would be held from Friday, August 12, 2016 through Saturday, August 27, 2016, excluding Sundays.
-The temple was rededicated on Sunday, September 4, 2016 by Dieter F. Uchtdorf.
+On January 21, 2016, the church announced that a public open house would be held from Friday, August 12, 2016, through Saturday, August 27, 2016, excluding Sundays.
+The temple was rededicated on Sunday, September 4, 2016, by Dieter F. Uchtdorf.